 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

+The POWs were sent out on work details to cut wood for the POW kitchens.
+Other POWs worked in rice paddies.
+Each morning, as the POWs stood at attention and roll call was taken, the Japanese guards hit them across their heads.
+While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
+Another detail was sent out to work at Cabanatuan Airfield which had been the home of a Philippine Army Air Corps unit and known as Maniquis Airfield.
+The Japanese had the POWs build runways and revetments.
 Other POWs worked in rice paddies.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

 Rumors stated that a detachment of POWs was going to be sent out.
 On December 8, a list of names was posted.
 These POWs were given physicals.
 On December 12, 1944, the POWs heard rumors that a detail was being sent out.
 The POWs went through what was a farce of an inspection.
 They were told cigarettes, soap, and salt would be issued.
 The POWs were also told that they would also receive a meal to eat and one to take with them.
-At 4:00 a.m. the morning of December 13, Marshall and the other POWs were awakened and roll call was taken.
+At 4:00 a.m. on the morning of December 13, Marshall and the other POWs were awakened and roll call was taken.
 The Japanese stated they would leave by 7:00 in the morning, so the lights were left on all night.

 Afterward, the POWs were allowed to roam the prison until they formed detached and were marched to Pier 7 in Manila.
 During the march, they could see the damage being done by American planes.
 Once there, the POWs were told to sit.
 Many of the men laid down and slept until they were awakened to board the ship.
 About 5:00 PM, the POWs were boarded onto the Oryoku Maru.